jezzsantos/saastack/docs/how-to-guides/120-aggregates.md

 > There are, however, exceptions to the guideline, as can be seen in a couple of the larger Generic subdomains of this template.

 An aggregate root is a single class (derived from `AggregateRootBase`) that is dehydratable/re-hydratable to/from persistence and is composed of zero or more entities and value objects, that together represent its state in memory.
 It changes its state (in memory) by raising domain events, then handling those same events, and updating its child entities and value objects with those events (in memory).
-Its' state will be persisted in a repository, and its state is loaded from a repository, either from raw domain events (i.e., event-sourced) or from traditional collections.
+Its state will be persisted in a repository, and its state is loaded from a repository, either from raw domain events (i.e., event-sourced) or from traditional collections.

 > There are very specific rules and constraints that govern the design of aggregates, entities, and value objects and their behavior.
 See [Domain Driven Design](../design-principles/0050-domain-driven-design.md) notes for more details.